 Luxor’s Valley of the Kings

 If you want to cover all of the East and West Bank of the Nile river and do not want to worry about the hassel of negotiating with driver’s all day, consider a tour like this one.
 While you are in Luxor, make sure to spend some time wandering the Souqs in search of the best Egyptian souvenirs.

 Visit the Lowest Point on Earth the Dead Sea

 The lowest point on Earth, the Dead Sea, is located on Jordan’s Western border with Israel.
 It lies 400m below Sea Level (did you know that Sea Level is based on the Mediterranean Sea).
 Its position at the lowest point on Earth offers more than a salty dip attraction for curious tourists.
 The air has a higher oxygen concentration in this area and its mineral-rich properties bring people from all over the world who are suffering from various types of skin diseases and rheumatism.

 The Dead Sea is vanishing at an alarming rate.
 This is mostly due to the added pressure put on the Jordan River and neighboring streams for a water source for Israel and Jordan.
 Some estimates state that it will be dried up in 30 years without some type of intervention.
-It used to be 57 kilometres in length and it is currently around 47 kilometres and its shores are shrinking about a meter each year.
+It used to be 57 kilometers in length and it is currently around 47 kilometers and its shores are shrinking about a meter each year.
 There are calls for bringing water from the Red Sea, but there are no projects underway to make this happen.